 1.9x

-Apps per place
+Applications per place

 Pastoral care is deeply rooted in the school’s Christian ethos.
 The school operates a strong support structure where staff are trained to recognise signs of emotional distress.
 Pupils describe the school as a caring and nurturing place where they feel happy and secure.

 Wellbeing is integrated into the curriculum, and the 2024 Ofsted report highlighted that pupils benefit from wide-ranging experiences that enrich their personal development.
-The school’s small size allows staff to know individual families well, fostering a partnership between home and school that benefits the child’s emotional development.
+The school’s small size allows staff to know individual families well, encouraging a partnership between home and school that benefits the child’s emotional development.
 Safeguarding procedures are robust, with an open and positive culture that puts pupils' interests first.

 The school offers a range of extracurricular activities that complement the academic day.
 The Treehouse before and after-school club provides a safe and engaging space for pupils outside of standard hours.
 Current club offerings often include sports, creative arts, and music, with the school choir performing at community events.